 FNIC is unable to provide staff for community events or conduct informational interviews for student assignments.
 We recommend contacting a local registered dietitian nutritionist (RDN) or nutrition expert for assistance.
 Below are suggestions for locating a nutrition professional for presentations or interviews:

-- Use the National Institute of Food and Agriculture’s (NIFA) College Partners Directory to find a local Cooperative Extension.
+- Use the National Institute of Food and Agriculture’s (NIFA) College Partners Directory to find a local Cooperative Extension Service office.
 Extension staff provide education on nutrition, food safety, and other agricultural topics.

 - Search for RDNs and other nutrition professionals by zip code in the Academy of Nutrition and Dietetics’ (AND) Find a Nutrition Expert database.
 You can also contact your AND state affiliate to get information about RDNs in your area.